ahsan598/aws-lift-and-shift/README.md

 ### Resources created in this project:
 ##### 1. Virtual Private Cloud (VPC):
-- Definition: VPC allows you to launch AWS resources into a virtual network that you've defined.
+- Definition: VPC allows you to launch AWS resources into a virtual network that we've defined.
 - Usage: The web application was deployed within a VPC to ensure network isolation and security.
 - Components: Subnets (public and private), Internet Gateway, NAT Gateway, Route Tables, and Network ACLs were configured to control traffic flow and enhance security.